CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks: Experimental Design and Evaluation

-Tables 3 and 4 show that CoDCL remains effective and robust across datasets and treatments.
+Tables \ref{tab:experimental_results1} and \ref{tab:experimental_results2} show that CoDCL remains effective and robust across datasets and treatments.
 On Wikipedia, all treatments exceed 98\% performance, and Dynamic Interaction performs best under transductive evaluation.
-On UCI, results are lower but competitive in the 94--96\% range, with Temporal Proximity achieving the top transductive score.
+On UCI, results are competitive in the 94--96\% range.
 For both datasets, transductive performance consistently exceeds inductive performance, with a small gap on Wikipedia and a larger gap on UCI, consistent with differing complexity and the benefit of leveraging test-time structure.
 Temporal-aware treatment strategies demonstrate superior performance across both datasets.
 Dynamic Interaction, Temporal Proximity, and Activity Synchrony consistently rank among the top performers, indicating that counterfactual learning effectively exploits temporal signals for improved representations.